NCI900-Training-Organisation/intro-to-cuda/docs/source/tutorial/cuda_graphs.rst

     copyH2D.srcPtr = make_cudaPitchedPtr(h_input[i], size, N, 1);
     copyH2D.dstPtr = make_cudaPitchedPtr(d_data[i], size, N, 1);
     check(cudaGraphExecMemcpyNodeSetParams(graphExec, memcpyH2DNode, &copyH2D), "Update memcpy H2D params");

+.. admonition:: Explanation
+   :class: attention

+   ``cudaGraphExecMemcpyNodeSetParams`` and ``cudaGraphExecKernelNodeSetParams`` are functions used to update the parameters of existing nodes in a CUDA graph execution instance.
+They allow you to change the source and destination pointers, sizes, and other parameters of memory copy and kernel nodes without needing to recreate the entire graph.

 Then we can launch the graph again with the updated parameters: